Assets and Cache Busting

 cargo add --path ../web-assets

-And update the crates/web-pages/src/users.rs so it includes our image.
+And update the crates/web-pages/src/root.rs so it includes our image.

 use db::User;